Protecting your privacy

 This notice contains the key information about how and why we collect your personal information and what we do with that information.

-The Academy is part of Challenger Multi Academy Trust (the Trust).
+The Academy is part of South East Essex Academy Trust (the Trust).
 The Trust operates the Academy and is ultimately responsible for how the Academy handles your personal information.

 Personal information is information that identifies you and relates to you.
 For example, information about how well you are doing at the Academy and any information that we need to take care of you.
 Photographs and videos of you also count as your personal information.